NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 # Build the Executable

 After setting up the environment variables, we need to first build the necessary dynamically linked libraries.
 Although `ngen` has the capability for automated building of submodule libraries, we build them explicitly so that users have a better understanding.
-For simplicity, we display the content a script which we name it `build_libs`.
+For simplicity, we display the content of a script which we name it `build_libs`.

 ```
 cmake -B extern/sloth/cmake_build -S extern/sloth && \